 How Much Does a Bathroom Remodel Increase Home Value?

-Quite simply, a bathroom remodel won’t necessarily recoup at resale everything you spent to update it, but it is one of the higher-return projects that you can do.
-Anecdotally, a brand new bathroom also helps inspire offers on your house, and updates to this space could help you add 10-40% more value to your home with the average added value being 20%.
+Quite simply, a bathroom remodel won’t necessarily recoup everything you spent to update it at resale, but it is one of the higher-return projects that you can do.
+Anecdotally, a brand new bathroom also helps inspire offers on your house, and updates to this space could help you add 10%-40% more value to your home, with the average added value being 72.7%.

-The catch is that every little decision you make (from gutting the tub to the marble pattern of your tile) can have significant impact on your return.
+The catch is that every little decision you make (from gutting the tub to choosing the marble pattern of your tile) can significantly impact your return.
 We looked to top real estate pros and experienced contractors for their best advice on how to tackle a bathroom remodel with an eye on the return on investment (ROI).

 The average cost of a bathroom remodel